top of page

 Artist’s Statement:

 My work is primarily mixed media sculpture, often with incorporated sound elements.
-In recent years I became increasingly interested in text-based art forms.
-This has manifested itself in my sculptural work and through experimenting in performance-based practice.
+Recently, I have been interested in text-based art forms and used this as a mode to communicate the complexities of the structures of language.
+This has manifested itself in my sculptural work and through experimentation within performance-based practice.

 In my text sculptures I draw inspiration from both platonic and romantic relationships in my life.
 I respond to how it feels to be LGBTQIA+ in Northern Ireland today.
 Certain themes have sometimes been politically driven because of this.
 In my work I have attempted to make a statement about such topics as marriage equality and the patriarchal societal system.

-In my performance work I am currently focused on language that I find toxic and outdated.
+In my performance work I have focused on themes of language that I find toxic and outdated.
 Words that have been hi-jacked and are used to cause upset and therefore pull focus from their original meaning or intended use.
-Bringing these words to the forefront to highlight their misuse and to also try to take a proud new ownership over them rendering them harmless.
+I am bringing these words to our attention to highlight their misuse and to also try to take a proud new ownership over them to diminish their derogatory application.
 Our choice of language is so important.
-We must have a certain word to refer to something for us to have a conversation about it.
-We need to place something in a metaphorical box to try to begin to understand it.
-However, I find that as we begin to learn more; certain words become outdated or redundant, and it is important for everyone to then update their vocabulary and to take things out of the box that they no longer belong in.
+To effectively communicate we reply on a certain word to refer to something for us to have a conversation about it.
+We inadvertently place something in a metaphorical box to begin to try and understand it.
+However, I find that as we begin to learn more; certain words become outdated or redundant, and it is important for a collective update of vocabulary and to take things out of that box that they may no longer belong in.

 bottom of page